-Broadcasters historically have tried to remain on the air during emergency events like major storms, earthquakes and other forces of nature.
-Often times, commercial power is interrupted, and thus, the backup power generator is installed.
-Propane powered generators for medium duty (powers up to 45 KW) are popular because of the decreased environmental hazards, availability and expense of fuel, ease of maintenance and repair.
-This sized generator can run the critical loads of a studio facility or a transmitter site with TPO’s between 5 and 10 KW.
+Broadcasters historically have tried to remain on the air during emergency events like major storms, earthquakes, and other forces of nature.
+Oftentimes, commercial power is interrupted, and thus, the backup power generator is installed.
+Propane-powered generators for medium duty (power up to 45 KW) are popular because of the decreased environmental hazards, availability and expense of fuel, and ease of maintenance and repair.
+This sized generator can run the critical loads of a studio facility or a transmitter site with TPOs between 5 and 10 KW.

 Most propane generators use a gasoline engine modified to use propane.
 These generators can also use natural gas, however, because natural gas has slightly less energy, the generator’s service rating is reduced by about 10 percent.

 The biggest error I consistently see with propane generators is improper fuel tank sizing.
-It might seem just fine to plop a 500 gallon tank down next to a 45 KW generator and expect everything to be just fine.
-500 Gallons may sound like a lot of fuel, but the more important consideration is tank vaporization, that is to say, how fast can the liquid propane can be removed from the tank for use.
-Propane fuel companies should be able to sizing these things correctly, most of them have books and charts that tell what capacities and sizes are needed.
-However, as a general trouble shoot guide, the following information is provided:
+It might seem just fine to plop a 500-gallon tank down next to a 45 KW generator and expect everything to be just fine.
+500 Gallons may sound like a lot of fuel, but the more important consideration is tank vaporization, that is to say, how fast the liquid propane can be removed from the tank for use.
+Propane fuel companies should be able to size these things correctly, most of them have books and charts that tell what capacities and sizes are needed.
+However, as a general troubleshoot guide, the following information is provided:

-Generator manufactures will specify how many BTU per hour a generator will require under full load.
+Generator manufacturers will specify how many BTU per hour a generator will require under full load.
 If not, these are some conservative rules of thumb:

-- For every 1 KW of electrical generation, 2 horsepower of engine is needed*
+- For every 1 KW of electrical generation, 2 horsepower of the engine is needed*

 - Under full load, each horsepower will consume 10,000 BTU per hour*

 *Note: These are not the figures you will find in your engineering handbooks, they are adjusted for generator winding and engine efficiency.